Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

-As you can see, we take a pointer named `hdr` as a parameter, which is the start of our whole binary file dumped into memory.
+As you can see, we take a pointer named `hdr` as a parameter, which is the head of our whole binary file dumped into memory.

 This means we will need a function to read our file:

+### Reading binary files

 ```c
 /**